William Contreras Preview, Player Props: Brewers vs. Yankees

 William Contreras At The Plate

-- Contreras leads Milwaukee in total hits (128) this season while batting .281 with 49 extra-base hits.
+- Contreras leads Milwaukee with 130 hits, batting .282 this season with 49 extra-base hits.

-- Among the qualifying hitters in MLB action, his batting average ranks 20th, his on-base percentage ranks 28th, and he is 58th in the league in slugging.

-- Contreras has reached base via a hit in 85 games this year (of 119 played), and had multiple hits in 37 of those games.
+- He ranks 19th in batting average, 28th in on base percentage, and 56th in slugging among qualifying hitters in MLB play.

-- Contreras has driven home a run in 45 games this year (37.8%), including more than one RBI in 14.3% of his games and producing three or more of his team's runs on five occasions..
+- Contreras has driven home a run in 46 games this season (38.3%), including more than one RBI in 15.0% of his games and producing three or more of his team's runs on five occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.